senp98/senp98.github.io/_pages/about.md

 # 🔥 News
 - **Aug.
-2025**: &nbsp;👨‍🎓 Happy to announce that I successfully defended my thesis about "Attacks and Defense of Intellectual Property Protection in Diffusion Models".
+2025**: &nbsp;👨‍🎓 I successfully defended my thesis about "Attacks and Defense of Intellectual Property Protection in Diffusion Models".
 Many thanks to my dear supervisor, Prof.Xiaohua Jia, and all other panel members!

-- **May 2025**: &nbsp;🎉 Happy to announce that our paper [*CAT: Contrastive Adversarial Training for Evaluating the Robustness of Protective Perturbations in Latent Diffusion Models*](https://arxiv.org/pdf/2502.07225) has been accepted to **ICML 2025**.
+- **May 2025**: &nbsp;🎉 Our paper [*CAT: Contrastive Adversarial Training for Evaluating the Robustness of Protective Perturbations in Latent Diffusion Models*](https://arxiv.org/pdf/2502.07225) has been accepted to **ICML 2025**.
 Many thanks to my collaborators for their great contributions!

 - **Apr.
-2025**: &nbsp;🎉 Happy to announce that our paper [*Improve Fluency Of Neural Machine Translation Using Large Language Models*]() has been accepted to **MT Summit 2025**.
+2025**: &nbsp;🎉 Our paper [*Improve Fluency Of Neural Machine Translation Using Large Language Models*]() has been accepted to **MT Summit 2025**.
 Many thanks to the project leader and my collaborators for their great contributions!

 - **Nov.
-2024**: &nbsp;🎉 Happy to announce that our paper [*Protective Perturbations against Unauthorized Data Usage in Diffusion-based Image Generation*](https://arxiv.org/pdf/2412.18791) has been accepted to **CBD 2024**.
+2024**: &nbsp;🎉 Our paper [*Protective Perturbations against Unauthorized Data Usage in Diffusion-based Image Generation*](https://arxiv.org/pdf/2412.18791) has been accepted to **CBD 2024**.
 Many thanks to my collaborators for their great contributions!

 - **Sept.
-2024**: &nbsp;🎉 Happy to announce that our paper [*Intellectual Property Protection of Diffusion Models via the Watermark Diffusion Process*](https://arxiv.org/pdf/2306.03436.pdf) has been accepted to **WISE 2024**.
+2024**: &nbsp;🎉 Our paper [*Intellectual Property Protection of Diffusion Models via the Watermark Diffusion Process*](https://arxiv.org/pdf/2306.03436.pdf) has been accepted to **WISE 2024**.
 Many thanks to my collaborators for their great contributions!

 # 📖 Education